dan-leo/masters/thesis/v2/masters.md

 \vspace{10 mm}

-> *Dedicated especially to the women who fear being out there in the wild streets alone.*
+> *Dedicated especially to the women who fear the unknown out there in the wild streets.*

 # Introduction

+Ideally, the more features, the better.
+For the purposes of clarity, the scope of the project will remain mostly in the region of LPWAN technologies.
+Nevertheless, it is interesting to note that piezoelectric and thermal energy harvesting can be used, besides solar.
+There are existing GSM + GNSS solutions in the market today which provide satisfactory performance, but the techniques can be considered archaic and not future-proof.

 Around [52 people](https://africacheck.org/factsheets/south-africas-crime-statistics-201617) are murdered every day in South Africa[^inTheWorldToo].
 This excludes rape, theft, assault, gang-related violence and other cases.
 Efforts to curb such activities are performed by the police force, neighbourhood watches, vigilantes and many other members of society.
 Common measures include prevention, taking control of life-threatening situations and monitoring frequent hotspots.

-[^inTheWorldToo]: Although system aimed for South Africa, can be used world-wide.
+[^inTheWorldToo]: Although the system is aimed for South Africa, it can be used world-wide.

 Since eyes and protection cannot be everywhere, lives are threatened continually.
-Simple proof is in how hospitals and clinics fill up with new patients daily, including victims of aforementioned cases.
+Simple proof is in how hospitals and clinics still fill up with new patients daily, including victims of aforementioned cases.

 > *The only thing necessary for the triumph of evil is for good men to do nothing. -- Edmund Burke*